Search for flavour-changing neutral-current interactions of a top quark and a gluon in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

 Direct searches for on-shell production of new heavy particles at the Large Hadron Collider (LHC) have not yet been successful.
 For this reason, indirect searches targeting non-standard couplings among Standard Model (SM) particles attract increasing interest.
 Among these analyses are searches for flavour-changing neutral-current (FCNC) processes in the top-quark sector.
 The SM does not contain FCNC processes at tree level, and even though these processes exist at higher orders, they are suppressed due to the Glashow--Iliopoulous--Maiani mechanism~\cite{Glashow:1970gm}.
 Compared to the \bquark sector, where decays of $b$-hadrons via FCNCs were first observed in 1995~\cite{Alam:1994aw}, FCNC decays of top quarks are even more suppressed.
 Depending on the decay mode, FCNC branching ratios ($\mathcal{B}$) of the top quark are predicted to range from $10^{-12}$ to $10^{-17}$~\cite{AguilarSaavedra:2004wm}, and are thus well below the experimentally accessible regime, at present and in the foreseeable future.
 The observation of FCNC top-quark decays or top-quark production via FCNCs would therefore be an unambiguous signal of physics beyond the SM.

 Many extensions of the SM predict significantly higher rates for FCNC processes in the top-quark sector.
 These extensions include new scalar particles introduced in two-Higgs-doublet models~\cite{Atwood:1996vj,Bejar:2000ub} or in supersymmetry~\cite{Delepine:2004hr,Cao:2007dk,Yang:2018utw}.
-In certain regions of the parameter space of these models, the predicted FCNC branching ratios of top quarks can be as large as $10^{-5}$ to $10^{-3}$ and thus become detectable at the LHC.
+In certain regions of the parameter space of these models, the predicted branching ratios of top quarks decaying via FCNC can be as large as $10^{-5}$ to $10^{-3}$ and thus become detectable at the LHC.

 Searches for FCNCs involving a top quark and a gluon were performed at the Tevatron~\cite{Abazov:2010qk,Aaltonen:2008qr} and in data from Run~1 of the LHC~\cite{CMS_FCNC_8TeV,TOPQ-2014-13-witherratum,TOPQ-2011-18}.
 Rather than looking for the top-quark decays $t\rightarrow u+g$ and $t\rightarrow c+g$ in top-quark--antiquark pair ($\ttbar$) production, these analyses searched for the production of a single top quark ($t$) via the FCNC processes $u+g\rightarrow t$ ($ugt$ process) and $c+g\rightarrow t$ ($cgt$ process), exploiting specific kinematic features of single-top-quark production to separate a potential signal from the large $W+$jets and multijet backgrounds.
 The analysis presented in this paper extends the Run~1 ATLAS search to the Run~2 data set collected with the ATLAS detector in the years 2015 to 2018, during which the LHC operated at a centre-of-mass energy of $13\,\TeV$.
 Conceptually, the scope of the analysis is expanded by performing independently optimised searches for the $ugt$ and $cgt$ processes.
 Differences between these two processes are due to differences in the parton distribution functions (PDFs) for valence and sea quarks.
 For top antiquarks the charge-conjugate processes are implied.
 The FCNC interaction is assumed to be left-handed.
+Another novelty compared to the Run~1 analysis is the interpretation of the results in an effective field theory framework provided by the \texttt{TopFCNC} model~\cite{Degrande:2014tta}.

 The event selection targets the $t\rightarrow e^+\nu b$ and $t\rightarrow \mu^+\nu b$ decay modes of the top quark.
 However, there is also additional but lower acceptance for events with the decay $t\rightarrow \tau^+\nu b$ and the subsequent decay of the $\tau$-lepton into $e^+\nu_e\bar{\nu}_\tau$ or $\mu^+\nu_\mu\bar{\nu}_\tau$.
 A leading-order (LO) Feynman diagram illustrating the signature of the targeted scattering events is shown in Figure~\ref{fig:qgt_Feynman}.